Italian Butter Cookies

 Notes

-1. Butter should be slightly softened so that it combines easily and quickly with the sugar.
+- Butter should be slightly softened to combine easily and quickly with the sugar.
 It should NOT be melted.

-2. Don’t over beat the butter and sugar.
+- Don’t overbeat the butter and sugar.
 This isn’t a cake.
 Extra air beaten into the dough will cause the cookies to flatten.

-• If you find the mixture is too moist, add small spoonful of flour.
+- If you find the mixture is too moist, add a small spoonful of flour.

-• When using a cookie press, sometimes the mixture gets stuck.
-Simply use a small knife or your fingers, to release the cookies and place it on the baking tray.
+- When using a cookie press, sometimes the mixture gets stuck.
+Use a small knife or your fingers to release the cookies and place them on the baking sheet.

 Nutritional Estimate Per Serving